ctm/Bataan-Memorial-Death-March/README.md

 Ruck](http://www.toughruck.org/), but that too will quite possibly be canceled.

+With BMDM 2020 canceled, I'm going to run 26.2 miles on the Bosque Bike Path on Saturday, March 14th, with my pack weighing 35 pounds, not including the extra Tailwind water that I'll have in a bladder so I can do this self-supported.
+I will not take ibuprofen, nor will I take as much caffeine as I normally do.
+I will be starting with minor discomfort in my right foot which I expect to get better as I run but to be significantly worse after I finish.

+On March 13th, the Boston Marathon has been postponed to September 14th.
+Although it hasn't yet been announced, I believe that means the Tough Ruck will either be postponed or canceled.

 ## What is the BMDM?

 The Bataan Memorial Death March is a tribute to the men and women who